About

 You’re Here.
 Come on in…

 If you’ve navigated to this page, then you identify with what you’re seeing.
-If you’re seeking counseling, coaching, or improv, let’s schedule a free, 20 minute Zoom consultation to discern together whether I can be a good fit for your needs.
+If you’re seeking counseling, coaching, or group coaching experiences, let’s schedule a free, 20 minute Zoom consultation to discern together whether I can be a good fit for your needs.
 If you’re a North Carolina or South Carolina resident, then counseling is an option.
-Sometime this year, my licensure will allow for me to work with clients in up to twenty-eight states, thanks to the about-to-be-implemented Counseling Compact.
+Sometime in 2025 my counseling licensure will allow me to work in 37 states and counting, thanks to the about-to-be-implemented Counseling Compact.
 See the map of states here.

 WHO WORKS WITH ME?